dimpase/M2/Macaulay2:-under-the-hood.md

 to discussing how one can use parallelism to decrease computation time.

-Abstract: In this talk, we will describe the mathematics behind the implementations of free resolutions in Macaulay2.
-In particular, the Schreyer resolution and its variations will be explored, including examples.

 Past events:

 1. June 25, 2024 at 8:30 PDT, 10:30 CDT, 11:30 EDT, 16:30 BST, 17:30 CEST